angellgunn/alternate-silversurfer/content/b-o-c.md

 of cells.
-Therefore, the nervous system defines through the relative weights of the patterns of interactions of its various components, both innate and acquired through experience, which relations will modify it at any given interaction \[Cf. Maturana, 1965\].
-Or, in general, the organization and structure of a living system (its nervous system included) define in it a \'point of view\', a bias or posture from the perspective of which it interacts determining at any instant the possible relations accessible to its nervous system.
+Therefore, the nervous system defines through the relative weights of the patterns of interactions of its various components, both innate and acquired through experience, which relations will modify it at any given interaction [Cf. Maturana, 1965].
+Or, in general, the organization and structure of a living system (its nervous system included) define in it a 'point of view', a bias or posture from the perspective of which it interacts determining at any instant the possible relations accessible to its nervous system.
 Moreover, since the domain of interactions of the organism is defined by its structure, and